 The job interview is not a bargaining situation, as you have not yet been offered the position.
 But salary may become an issue during the interview, and we recommend that you consider your desired pay level before the interview, in case the question arises.

 The bargaining situation occurs when you are offered the job.
-When the employer calls and offers you the job, you can inform them that you want to talk about salary conditions in a separate meeting or in a contract meeting, given that salary conditions conditions have not been the subject earlier in the process.
+When the employer calls and offers you the job, you can inform them that you want to talk about salary conditions in a separate meeting or in a contract meeting, given that salary conditions have not been the subject earlier in the process.

 Before you negotiate your salary, you should familiarize yourself with both the pay conditions of this undertaking, and the pay conditions for similar positions elsewhere.
-NAR's salary statistics will give you an idea of what it is realistic to expect.
-You may also contact the local NAR representative at the new workplace.
+Forskerforbundet's salary statistics will give you an idea of what it is realistic to expect.
+You may also contact the local union representative at the new workplace.
 You should also think about your own "market value".
 Do you have other job options that would have been better paid?
 Do you meet all the skills requirements of the advertisement text?
 The latter is in this case a good argument for why you should get a salary at the top end of the pay framework / pay range for the position.

 How to present your claim?

 Which strategy you should choose depends; on how confident you are that the employer wants you for the position; how interested you are in getting the position; and how important it is for you to get a high salary.
 Your bargaining chip is that you can turn the position down.
 If you accept the job before presenting a salary claim, then you have given away your best bargaining chip.
 But if your reply is that you want the position, provided that you get a certain pay level, you must be prepared to see the employer offer the job to the next person on the list.
 The best solution would be to have the opportunity to have your salary claim reviewed before you have to reply to the job offer.